Stephen Lawrence Professional Scholarship

 The Trust was founded by Stephen’s mother Doreen Lawrence, now Baroness Lawrence of Clarendon, who became Chancellor of DMU in January 2016.

-Initially, the Trust helped disadvantaged students into careers in architecture – the profession which Stephen wanted to enter.
+Initially, the Trust focused on helping disadvantaged students into careers in architecture – the profession which Stephen wanted to enter.
 Since then, it has been expanded into other professions including law and journalism.

 - Architecture BA (Hons)